 Isolation is the first step in preventing the spread of the flu.

-Doctors recommend patients who are suddenly showing symptoms of the flu ─ runny nose, dehydration, coughing, sneezing, muscle aches ─ to be separated from those who are not sick, proving the sick individual with a private space to get well sooner and not infect others in the process.
+Doctors recommend that patients who are suddenly showing symptoms of the flu ─ runny nose, dehydration, coughing, sneezing, muscle aches ─ be separated from those who are not sick, providing the sick individual with a private space to get well sooner and not infect others in the process.
 This space, however, must meet certain qualifications to ensure a speedy recovery.
 The room must have a door that can be shut, windows that can open and close, windows that provide refreshing sunlight, a trashcan that is accessible to the sick person, and most importantly, a bathroom in close proximity to the bed or couch they rest on, ideally separate from the bathroom used by others living under the same roof.

 Still, however, the person cannot take care of themselves entirely.

 Identifying one person to care for the sick individual will reduce the number of people exposed to the disease, thereby limiting the spread of it.
-As long as everyone in the household is aware of the assigned caregiver, no one else should have exposure to the contamination.
+As long as everyone in the household is aware of the assigned home caregiver, no one else should have exposure to the contamination.
 This main caregiver should be prepared to wear a face mask whenever in contact with the patient, monitor the patient regularly, recognize and treat the patient’s symptoms, keep the person hydrated, and be able to call for medical help when necessary.
 Upon completing these tasks regularly, the main caregiver should also remember to wash their hands after each and every encounter with the sick individual, further confirming their own safety.